Robust Robustness: Online appendix: Additional results

 for some measurable proper subset $S$ of $\Th$, some continuous function $g \colon \Th \to \R^m$, and some subset $Y$ of $\R^m$ that intersects the relative interior of $\conv g(S)$.

 \item Given priors $\mu, \nu \in \D(\Th)$, write $\mu \ll \nu$ if $\mu$ is absolutely continuous with respect to $\nu$.
 The \emph{relative entropy} (Kullback--Leibler divergence) is defined by

 where $\frac{\de \mu}{\de \nu}$ denotes the Radon--Nikodym derivative of $\mu$ with respect to $\nu$.
 The \emph{relative entropy ball} of radius $r > 0$ about the reference prior $\nu$, denoted $B_R (\nu, r)$, contains all priors $\mu$ satisfying $R( \mu \parallel \nu) \leq r$.
-Relative entropy balls are used in a variant of multiplier preferences called \emph{constraint preferences} \citep{HansenSargent2001}.
+Relative entropy balls are used in \emph{constraint preferences} \citep{HansenSargent2001}.
+Total variation balls, denoted by $B_{\mathrm{TV}} (\nu, r)$, are defined analogously using the total variation norm.